lcui-dev/lcui-router-app/README.md

 - [.scss](https://sass-lang.com/guide) files for describe the user interface style.
 - `about` component for display app infomation.
 - `home` view that implements simple layout and interaction.
-- `preview` view that previews the effects of some of the components of the [LC Design](https://github.com/lc-ui/lc-design).

 ## Project Structure